Why Should We Be Unpredictable?

 The economic model that sustains the attention economy demands something very specific: anticipating behavior.
 Every impression, every second retained, every interaction has value because it can be converted into revenue.
 But this demand encounters a limit we have already described: human behavior is not completely reducible.

-This doesn't mean that nothing can be predicted.
+This does not mean that nothing can be predicted.
 In fact, recommendation systems work precisely because there are regularities.
-But it's also not possible to build a model that reliably anticipates the complete trajectory of an individual.
-You cannot know what a person will do in a week with the same degree of accuracy as you can estimate what they will do in the next few seconds.
+But it is also not possible to build a model that reliably anticipates an individual's complete trajectory.
+One cannot know what a person will do in a week with the same degree of accuracy as one can estimate what they will do in the next few seconds.

 That's the friction point.
 And also the turning point.